email@example.com • (703) 225-3627

-Cloyd began his legal career, serving as a Judicial Law Clerk for the Honorable Richard E. Gardiner of the Fairfax County Circuit Court.
-During his clerkship, Cloyd gained valuable experience conducting statutory and case law research for complex civil litigation cases.
-He drafted and edited opinions, prepared dockets and briefed motions for numerous circuit court judges.
+Cloyd began his legal career serving as a Judicial Law Clerk for the Honorable Richard E. Gardiner of the Fairfax County Circuit Court.
+During his clerkship, Cloyd gained valuable experience researching Virginia statutes and case law for complex civil litigation cases.
+He drafted and edited opinions, prepared dockets, and briefed motions for numerous circuit court judges.

-While earning his Juris Doctorate, Cloyd served as the President for Public Interest Law.
-Knowing he wanted to be a trial lawyer, he participated in both the Moot Court and the National Mock Trial Team and focused his legal education and experiences in criminal law.
-Cloyd interned at United States Attorney’s Office in Washington, D.C., the Public Defender’s Office in Alexandria, Virginia, and the Commonwealth Attorney’s Office, in Arlington, Virginia.
-Using his third-year practice certificate during his last year of law school, Cloyd successfully prosecuted seven bench trials in Arlington General District Court and earned an acquittal for a wrongfully arrested defendant in a felony jury trial in Alexandria Circuit Court.
+While earning his Juris Doctorate, Cloyd served as the President of Public Interest Law.
+Knowing he wanted to be a trial lawyer, he participated in both the Moot Court and the National Mock Trial Team, focusing his legal education and experiences in criminal law.
+Cloyd interned at the United States Attorney’s Office in Washington, D.C., the Public Defender’s Office in Alexandria, Virginia, and the Commonwealth Attorney’s Office in Arlington, Virginia.
+Using his third-year practice certificate during his last year of law school, Cloyd focused on criminal cases to gain trial experience.
+He successfully prosecuted seven bench trials in Arlington General District Court, second chaired a felony malicious wounding case in Arlington Circuit Court, and earned an acquittal for a wrongfully arrested defendant in a felony jury trial in Alexandria Circuit Court.

-Cloyd is a retired Army infantry officer having served over twenty-three years leading soldiers in the United States, Germany, Bosnia-Herzegovina, Egypt, Iraq, Afghanistan, Burkina Faso and Cameroon.
-He lives in Fredericksburg, Virginia with his wife Erin, son Liam, and two dogs, Valkyrie and Ranger.
-His two daughters, Caitlyn and Chloe, are college students.
-Both are attending universities in Pennsylvania.
+Cloyd is a retired Army infantry officer, having served over twenty-three years leading soldiers in the United States, Germany, Bosnia-Herzegovina, Egypt, Iraq, Afghanistan, Burkina Faso, and Cameroon.
+He lives in Fredericksburg, Virginia, and has four children; Sara, Caitlyn, Chloe, Liam, and two grandsons; James and Landon.